EQI Home | Emotional Intelligence

 Note that I didn't use her last name.
 I didn't say which city she was in or which university.
 All I said was what I have above.
 Yet she was still so insecure that she wrote me and said she was "furious."

 Now I feel even more disillusioned with the psychology programs.
 They aren't teaching their students how to express feelings any better than this.
 To me it should be one of the first classes.
-Yet, I am pretty sure that Loreta will never learn as much about expressing feelings as she could have learned just from reading my site.
-And I am also pretty sure she will never learn as much about insecurity and about herself and her fears as she could have learned from me.
+Yet, I am pretty sure that Loreta will never learn as much about expressing feelings as she could have learned just from reading this site.
+And I am also pretty sure she will never learn as much about herself and her own insecurities, fears and emotional needs, including the unmet ones.
 I also feel sad that she is the only psychology student who has ever helped me with the teens.

 Now I am afraid to work with her.
 I am afraid to introduce her to teens.
 If she could react with this much hostility over what I had written about her, she is simply too dangerous for this kind of work.